jackyicu/notes/README.md

-# Python_basics

-These are some code excercises when I studied python.

-1. Fetch stock information by stock number
-2. Fetch stock portfolio information
+# Notes about learning Everything

+This repo is a record of what I have learned everyday

+## Categories

+1. Python
+2. English